Apparel, footwear, and home textiles. This may change over time, but for now these are the industries that RISE focuses on.

 The RISE Integrated Model is an implementation model where RISE helps members (brands or suppliers) build their capacity to deliver workplace trainings in their own supply chain.
 RISE supports through training, resources, and materials, practical implementation guidance and advise, access to a monitoring and evaluation framework and platform.
 Contact the RISE partnerships team for more information.

-RISE’s capacity building workplace programs aim to increase women workers’ dignity and equality in the workplace by changing both behavior and systems.
-The programs expand women workers’ choices and their ability and confidence to pursue their rights and opportunities.
-The training also engages male managers and co-workers to challenge social norms in the workplace.
-Program topics range from life skills such as communication and problem solving, general and reproductive health, financial health and security, freedom from sexual harassment and gender-based violence, and women's advancement and leadership.
+RISE’s capacity building programs increase workforce resilience by changing both behavior and operating structures.
+Recognizing that women workers are often in the move vulnerable and low-paid forms of work, even when representing the majority of the workforce, our programs pay attention to ensuring they have the ability to participate and benefit on an equal basis.
+The programs expand workers’ choices and their ability and confidence to pursue their rights and opportunities.
+Program topics range from life skills such as communication and problem solving, general and reproductive health, financial health and security, freedom from harassment and violence, and the future of work.

 See the section on How to engage.